openlibhums/memory-alpha/content/pages/support/plugins/consortial-billing.md

 to supporters in all countries not covered by a local billing agent.

-The redirect URL controls whether the user who fills out the signup form will be redirected to the billing agent’s website to complete the process.
+The redirect URL controls whether the user who fills out the signup form will be redirected to the billing agent's website to complete the process.

 | Name    | Country | Redirect URL        | Default |
 | ------- | ------- | ------------------- | ------- |